 Our understanding of fairy tales depends on what light we study them in.
 This survey is in a pragmatic light, that is, we study stories to see what lessons be useful for us here and now and in the possible future.

 Even Norse gods had miraculous tools and things "of the trade".
-The equipment the Norsemen (ca. 800-1200 AD) gave to their gods, reflect the needs of the Norsemen.
+Equipment the Norsemen (ca. 800–1200 CE) might benefit from, appeared as tools of gods in Norse myths, and probably reflect needs of Norsemen.
 Norse people, and Norwegians (and Danes, Fins, and Swedes, etc.) told tales about being helped by magical objects, and many of them have become real since - they were developed through ascending technological knowledge.
 "It works like magic."

-We should not disregard that many wonder tales in folklore served to heighten an awareness of how to get a better life, through special equipment.
-It has showed up that many former miraculous things have become real.
-We may say that tales about not yet existing objects help in focusing the attention in certain directions, and help in socialising young ones by permissions.
+Several wonder tales in folklore served to heighten an awareness of how to get a better life, through special equipment.
+Many former miraculous things have been devised in time, and are today taken for granted.
+One may say that tales about not yet existing objects help in focusing the attention in certain directions, and help in socialising some young ones, perhaps.

 Embedded in some tales may lie hints on how to use wonderful gadgets and contraptions too.

-1. First imagined, next made into products.
+1. First imagined, next made into products (after some hundred years or more).
 Among all the types of Norwegian fairy tales with variants, being helped by equipment is a key element in roughly thirty of them.
 The gadgets or magical objects found in myths and stories reflect on the one hand former deep-set needs among people, and spell out imagined solutions to not a few of them.
 Still, interestingly, many of the magic tool and things of fairy tales have since become reality.
 Sir Arthur C. Clarke says in this connection, "Any sufficiently advanced technology is indistinguishable from magic."
 This "law", as he calls it, needs to be qualified, here by way of paraphrase: Many accessories that people of old imagined and presented as magic things, have since become products of technology.

 In most Norwegian folk tales that deal with "magic", the hero is given magic or splendid objects as rewards and by help of them he wins a good hold in life.